29antonioac/LaTeX2IMGbot/README.md

 1. Create a bot with the BotFather Telegram Bot
 2. Write the token in token.txt file
 3. Execute the bot in your server with ``` ./bot.py ```
 4. In the Telegram client you can talk with your bot or add them to groups.
-All messages beggining with **/latex** or @aliasofyourbot will be catched by your bot.
+All messages beginning with **/latex** or @aliasofyourbot will be catched by your bot.

 ## Examples